-MANAGEMENT AND EDUCATORS WILL ENSURE:
+THE APPROVED PROVIDER, NOMINATED SUPERVISOR AND EDUCATORS WILL ENSURE:

-- effective hygiene policies and procedures are adhered to at all times to prevent the spread of illnesses - they promote effective hand hygiene and cough etiquette
+• effective hygiene policies and procedures are adhered to at all times to prevent the spread of illnesses

-- effective environmental cleaning policies and procedures are adhered to all times - all families are provided access to relevant policies upon enrolment which will be explained by management including: Control of Infectious Diseases Policy, Sick Children Policy, Incident, Injury, Trauma and Illness Policy, Handwashing Policy and Medical Conditions Policy. - families are provided with relevant information from a trusted source about preventing the spread of illnesses - that any child who registers a temperature of 38°C or above is collected from the Service and excluded for 24 hours after the last elevated temperature or until the Service receives a doctor's clearance letter stating that the child is cleared of any infection and able to return to childcare - a child who has not been immunised will be excluded from the Service if a vaccine preventable disease is reported within the Service community and that child is deemed to be in danger of contracting the illness.
-Please refer to our Control of Infectious Diseases Policy. - families of a child with complex and chronic medical conditions will be notified in the event of an outbreak of an illness or infectious disease that could compromise their health - families are notified to collect their child if they have vomited or had diarrhoea whilst at the Service.
+- they promote effective hand hygiene and cough etiquette - effective environmental cleaning policies and procedures are adhered to all times - all families are provided access to relevant policies upon enrolment which will be explained by management including: Dealing with Infectious Diseases Policy, Sick Children Policy, Incident, Injury, Trauma and Illness Policy, Handwashing Policy and Medical Conditions Policy. - families are provided with relevant information from a trusted source about preventing the spread of illnesses - that any child who registers a temperature above 38°C is collected from the Service.
+Children will not be permitted to return to the Service if they still have a temperature above 38°C the following day. - a child who has not been immunised will be excluded from the Service if a vaccine preventable disease is reported within the Service community and that child is deemed to be in danger of contracting the illness.
+Please refer to our Dealing with Infectious Diseases Policy. - families of a child with complex and chronic medical conditions will be notified in the event of an outbreak of an illness or infectious disease that could compromise their health - families are notified to collect their child if they have vomited or had diarrhoea whilst at the Service.